How Does Vitamin C Help Skin?

 Research has shown that vitamin C concentrations as low as 0.6% provide antioxidant and anti-aging benefits to skin.
 So, depending on your concerns, you may do just fine with a regular-strength vitamin C product to smooth, brighten, and replenish skin—especially if the form of vitamin C is one we discuss in the next section.

 Other Forms of Vitamin C

 Although ascorbic acid is definitely an outstanding form of vitamin C, there are other forms that also have notable research demonstrating their stability (when compared to pure ascorbic acid) and efficacy.
 Those forms include sodium ascorbyl phosphate, ascorbyl palmitate, retinyl ascorbate, tetrahexyldecyl ascorbate, magnesium ascorbyl phosphate, and ascorbyl glucoside.
 3-O ethyl ascorbic acid is another, although this relatively new form of vitamin C doen’t have much peer-reviewed research behind it yet.
-Nevertheless, all of these are worthy of your attention when included in a superior moisturizing lotion, gel, serum, or toner.
+Nevertheless, all of these are worthy of your attention when included in a superior moisturizer, serum, essence, or toner.

 Keep in mind that all antioxidants, including pure vitamin C and its more stable variations, remain vulnerable, and will break down if routinely exposed to air and light.
-That means: If you want to get the best possible results from your antioxidant-enriched skincare products, then buy only those that are packaged in opaque tubes, air-restrictive bottles, or pump containers that help keep the ingredients stable after you start using the product!
+That means if you want to get the best possible results from your antioxidant-enriched skincare products, then buy only those that are packaged in opaque tubes, air-restrictive bottles, or pump containers so the ingredients remain stable after you start using the product!
 A vitamin C product in a jar isn’t a good purchase!

 The Best Skin of Your Life Starts Here: The same type of in-depth scientific research used to create this article is also used to formulate Paula’s Choice Skincare products.
 You’ll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula’s Choice Skincare, you can get (and keep) the best skin of your life!
-See Paula's Choice Vitamin C Treatments.
+See Paula's Choice Vitamin C products.